GitauHarrison/notes/deploy_to_heroku.md

 ![Addon List](images/addon_list.png)

-Similarly, you can run the command below to find the URL:
+Similarly, as seen above, you can run the command below to find the URL:
 ```python
 $ heroku config:get SEARCHBOX_URL
 ```